isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

     from t (func h (to s y)) ∎
     where open A-Reasoning t hiding (refl)
 ```

+The next step we took for `type:_×_` and `type:_⊎_` was to show their respective
+homomorphisms with `def:prop-setoid`.
+While it would be desirable to do the same
+thing here, such a thing isn't possible.
+After all, it was the lack of
+functions' having meaningful propositional equalities that motivated us to look
+into setoids in @sec:setoids.

 Now, given a setoid over elements, we can construct a setoid over vectors where
 the elements are considered pointwise.
 That is, two vectors are equal only when